Biomedical Science (BIOM)

 Location(s): Guelph

 This is a one-semester practicum project course for students in the Master of Biomedical Sciences (MBS) program.
-Students receive applied training by working in a host organization or agency for a 12- to 14-week period, focusing on a major project of significance to the host.
+Students receive applied training by working in either a university lab learning several fundamental lab-based skills, or in a host organization or agency for a 12- to 14-week period, focusing on a major project of significance to the host.

 Department(s): Department of Biomedical Sciences